node-opcua/node-opcua/documentation/create_a_weather_station.md

 const opcua = require("node-opcua");

 const server = new opcua.OPCUAServer({
-   port: 4334 // the port of the listening socket of the server });
+   port: 4334 // the port of the listening socket of the servery });

 server.buildInfo.productName = "WeatherStation";